 He and his mule, who he's calling Nikao, which means "to overcome" in Biblical Greek, headed west from Ngoma Bridge border post along Namibia's Caprivi Strip.
-Ben aims to arrive in Windhoek on 18 March.
+Ben anticipates arriving in Windhoek towards the end of March or early April.